I first saw bonsai soil covered with cottonseed hulls while observing a program by Mike Kling.

 Start with a small amount of hulls.
 Allow for expansion, they almost double in volume when saturated.

 SOAK amount to be used in a container of water for at least an hour, best overnight.

-Take a handful of hulls without squeezing the excess water out and begin lightly placing a thin layer on top of the bonsai soil/rock or other area as needed and tap it in place.
+Take a handful of hulls lightly squeezing, but without removing all the excess water, and begin lightly placing a thin layer on top of the bonsai soil/rock or other area as needed and tap it in place.